solidpayorg/gitmark/GENESIS.md

 git mark --genesis b1fb9acb83f85887760b2e1a71e1df370976b1596be101bb0dbe8fd1c80f91cd:0
 ```

-Do this after you have commited your first files, and as recommended a gitmark.json file too
+Do this after you have committed your first files, and as recommended a gitmark.json file too

 ### Notes on Commits

-The commit requires a name, email and commit message, with opional signing.
+The commit requires a name, email and commit message, with optional signing.

 The **name** can be whatever you want

-The **email** is open, but you can select a noreply addess to indicate privacy, such as noreply@<genesis-hash>.gitmark
+The **email** is open, but you can select a noreply address to indicate privacy, such as noreply@<genesis-hash>.gitmark

 The **commit message** can be anything, and will be the first commit ready to be marked.  e.g. "first"

 ### Notes on .gitmark

 The .gitmark address is just a place holder if it is undesirable to enter a public email address.
-In future it may be possible to resolve .gitmark urls to a working github repository and deployments
+In future it may be possible to resolve .gitmark URLs to a working GitHub repository and deployments